open-mmlab/mmdetection3d/docs/en/user_guides/train_test.md

-# Test and Train on standard datasets
+# Test and Train on Standard Datasets

 ### Test existing models on standard datasets